halvornj/halvornj.github.io/index.md

 ## About me

-I am a 22 year old developer/consultant, with a bachelors degree in *programming and systems architecture.
+I am a 22 year old developer/consultant, with a bachelors degree in *programming and systems architecture*.
 I'm passionate about programming, and am constantly trying to learn as much as possible.
 This is what's spawned quite a few personal projects I'm doing alongside my degree, such as this one.

 but, WHOAMI?
 I'll concede, this might not be the only portfolio / blog-site using jekyll hosted on github pages by a CS student, so let me paint a better picture of me: